Home Improvement: Does an Outdoor Hot Tub Increase the Value of Your Home?

 If you’re ready to commit to a hot tub purchase and interested in increasing your home’s value, there are a couple of things you can do that will make your efforts worthwhile.
 First, ensure the spa’s placement is well incorporated into the overall backyard look of the property, so it will be included in the value calculation.
 At the very least, add attractive landscaping where applicable to maximize its aesthetic appeal.

-Next, make sure it’s well maintained: replace any worn out parts and components, replace filters, and do all needful maintenance.
-Clean your spa thoroughly to ensure it looks like new for realtors and potential buyers.
+Next, make sure it’s well maintained: replace any worn-out parts and components, replace filters, and do all needful maintenance.
+Clean your spa thoroughly to ensure it looks new for realtors and potential buyers.

 Lastly, be sure you’ve picked up a quality unit, one that will last 10 years or more–a cheaper unit or one that’s purchased used will not last nearly as long.
 An experienced dealer from a reputable company can help you find a model that’s right for you, and most units these days come with a variety of fun bells and whistles.
 For insight into the best places to find quality hot tubs, check out Where Do I Buy my Hot Tub?